Saliva: Digestion

 The digestive functions of saliva include moistening food and helping to create a food bolus.
 The lubricative function of saliva allows the food bolus to be passed easily from the mouth into the esophagus.
 Saliva contains the enzyme amylase, also called ptyalin, which is capable of breaking down starch into simpler sugars such as maltose and dextrin that can be further broken down in the small intestine.
 About 30% of starch digestion takes place in the mouth cavity.
-Salivary glands also secrete salivary lipase to begin fat digestion.
-Salivary lipase plays a large role in fat digestion in newborn infants as their pancreatic lipase still needs some time to develop.

 Role in taste

 Saliva has a role in the sense of taste.
 It is the liquid medium in which chemicals are carried to taste receptor cells (mostly associated with lingual papillae).
 People with little saliva may experience dysgeusia (reduced ability to taste or to experience a metallic taste), occurring as an adverse effect of some prescription drugs.

 Disease diagnosis

 Saliva can be used in development of non-invasive biomarkers to diagnose the presence or risk of some diseases, such as dental caries and periodontal disease.